ththugues44/Setup-Guide/signal-android/README.md

 A: For now, I have no idea why you can't upload to a path except root, I've tried modifying every permission in AWS but to no avail.

+Q: How did I make Maps works?

+A: On Android, search for `com.google.android.geo.API_KEY` and change the value below that line with your own Google Maps API Key.

+Q: How did I make Giphy/Sticker works?

+A: For now, sticker file is not available publicly.
+Also, Giphy need content proxy to works, for now the content proxy source code is still not being shared publicly.

 Q: What can I do so the attachments not uploaded to root bucket?

 A: You still need to do `Step 9`, but only remove the `attachments` part from `ATTACHMENT_UPLOAD_PATH`.
 Then modify your Signal-Server.